ietf-wg-cellar/matroska-specification/index_tags.md

 # Introduction

-Matroska is a multimedia container format defined in [@!Matroska].
+Matroska is a multimedia container format defined in [@!RFC9559].
 It can store timestamped multimedia data but also chapters and tags.
 The `Tag` elements add important metadata to identify and classify the information found in a Matroska `Segment`.
 It can tag a whole `Segment`, separate `Tracks` elements, individual `Chapter` elements or `Attachments` elements.